TheScholarOfManyNames/Index-Librorum-Prohibitorum/README.md

-# Bibliotheca Prohibita
+# Index Librorum Prohibitorum
-A digital library for forbidden works and forbidden knowledge
+A collection of forbidden works and forbidden knowledge